tsromana/dokuwiki-docker/README.md

 # DokuWiki docker container

-This is a fork of mparsil/dokuwiki, where this docker image lets you mount volumes directly rather then through docker containers (though this should work too).
+This is a fork of mparsil/dokuwiki, where this docker image lets you mount volumes directly from the host rather then through docker containers (though this should continue to work too).

 ## To run image:

-For a quick run, run as
+For a quick run, build the image then as run as

-    docker run -d -p 80:80 --name my_wiki deadleg/dokuwiki
+    docker run -d -p 80:80 --name my_wiki {{ your tag }}

 You can now visit the install page to configure your new DokuWiki wiki.